timvideos/getting-started/Summer-Of-Code.md

 * http://wiki.creativecommons.org/Summer_of_Code Creative Commons - a lot of the information in this document was adapted from their Summer of Code page.
 * (Inkscape)[http://www.inkscape.com/] - the Inkscape project also has a large amount of stuff which was useful in creating this page.
 * (Google)[http://www.google.com/] - without Google this wouldn't even be possible.

+# Tips

+I have been looking over the proposals and there are a couple of things that many seem to be lacking.
+I have put this email together to help you fix these and help make your proposals better.

+## Tip 1 - Include IRC Nickname

+Include your IRC nick as the first thing in the detailed description.

+In the last month there have been over 50 new people turn up, keeping you all straight is hard for us.
+Specially when your IRC nick, email address and real name have no resemblance.

+## Tip 2 - Project First, Resume Second

+We are most interested in your proposal for the project.
+If your proposal looks good we may then look at your resume / personal description.

+Hence, include the project information first and your personal stuff second.

+## Tip 3 - Include assertive Functional Milestones

+One of the best ways to show that you are a serious students is to include proper assertive milestones.
+These should be a single sentences which say something like
+The AI will issue move orders.
+The client will be able to display planets in a 3d fashion.
+The ruleset will allow tpclient-pywx to see planets.
+The metaserver will display a starmap generated from starmapper.

+The keyword here is will, it is assertive.

+These milestones should have dates associated with them.
+We understand that you are new to the project and that these dates will change as the project progresses.
+You *will not* fail just because a milestone had to be moved a week or dropped all together.

+The milestones should be testable and specific.
+Here are some examples which are not acceptable.
+The AI framework will be finish.
+The star map will work.
+The ruleset will be balanced.

+Negative milestones are hard to test, avoid them if possible.
+For example "The AI will not issue wrong orders" is almost impossible to prove and not all that useful.
+More often negative statements are goals not milestones.

+These milestones will be hard to figure out, being able to talk about specifics shows that you are well researched and know your stuff.
+Have confidence in your own abilities!

+Keep your milestones small, they should be doable in less then a weeks full time work.
+The smaller (and more specific) they are, the harder it will be to get behind.

+Talk to the mentors about your milestones, they have huge amount of knowledge about what is realistic and can really help you refine the details.

+## Tip 4 - We are not mind readers

+?Anything which is not linked to from your proposal effectively does not exist.
+I'm afraid we can not (yet) read your mind.

+I personally have a crap memory, it is unlikely that I will remember that IRC conversation we had about XYZ.
+Other mentors may not have seen that conversation either.

+If you have thought about a certain way to do something tell us, even if you decided that it was not feasible.
+If you had an important IRC conversation which resulted in changing the way you think, link too the logs.
+If a web page was influential tell us about it!

+## Tip 5 - Submit now!

+Do not leave it to the last minute as you won't have time to update the proposal based on feedback.
+There is still plenty of time for mentors to give feedback and you to update your proposal.

+Last year all accepted student for Thousand Parsec went through at least three updates to their applications.

+## Tip 6 - Make your application public

+Having a public application means not only can mentors give you feedback but other students and the general community can too!

+Using a wiki is a good idea because it lets us look at the history of how your proposal has evolved.
+It also means you can have formatting making it easier to read.

+## Tip 7 - Splitting applications which are too big

+Google limits the text you can submit for your detailed description to XXX characters.
+This can be quite limited if you have some detailed information or pseudo code.

+It is recommended that you produce two versions of your application.

+A "cut back" version which fits into the character limit.
+This should be all the very important bits of your application.
+You must include your functional milestones in this section.
+There should be enough meat in this section to convince us to look at your further URL.

+The URL in the document should link to your full proposal.
+Feel free to add things like pseudo code, ruleset design information or anything else which you feel is relevant.

+This linked proposal you should also include your complete Google application.
+The text which is being duplicated should be clearly marked in a different colour but still readable.
+Assume that clicking the link replace the Google application with the page and we can no longer remember the original proposal.

+Remember quality is better then quantity!